chalkysticks/sdk-tv/README.md

 # sdk-tv
-ChalkySticks SDK for web-based clients dealing with TV
+ChalkySticks SDK for web-based clients dealing with facts